DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 Some sheets contain multiple specimens.
 If this is the case, a barcode is added for each specimen.
 We make sure that it is clear which barcode relates to each specimen.
 We do this by either adding barcodes next to the label of each specimen, or by indicating to which specimen the barcodes belongs by using letters or numbers.

 <img src="/images/HerbariumSheets/NHM/two_sheets.JPG" alt="herbarium sheets showing barcodes" width="600"/>\
-Figure 3: Two herbarium sheets.
+Figure: Two herbarium sheets.
 The one on the left contains one specimen so has one barcode, while the one on the right contains two specimens and is given two barcodes.
 Barcodes are added next to the specimen labels.

 **Specimen Image Capture**